WindJammer6/2.-Tic-Tac-Toe-Game-Python/README.md

         print(f"Computer chose: {y}")
         draw_board(spots)

-        if AI_winner(spots) is True:
+        if CPU_winner(spots) is True:
             break

         if full_board() is True:
             print("Its a tie!")
             break
 ```
-'while playing' sets a while loop of the game, where user input is taken (and checked at the same time in the 'user_play()' function), and replace the value of the key (user input) to 'O'
-and then drawing the updated board with the 'O'.
+'while playing' sets a while loop of the game, where user input is taken (and checked at the same time in the 'user_play()' function), and replace the value of the key (user input) to 'O' and then drawing the updated board with the 'O'.

 Then the code will check the user win condition.
 If True, the code will exit the loop and print user win.
 If False, nothing happens and the code continues.